New York Security Deposit Deadline (14-Day Rule)

 The clock usually starts when:

-- you return possession (keys, access, etc.)
+- you return possession (keys, fobs, access, and control of the apartment)

 This matters more than people think.